ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w8d2 - c - React - Token-Based Authentication II (Frontend).md

   - Create the Signup Page (component with form, w/o sending request)
   - Send a Sign Up Request
     > NOTE: if axios request fails, error message is available in `error.response.data.message`
+    > NOTE 2: make sure we're consistent when we send errors from the API (in the students portal we have the property "message" + ironlauncher sends them in the property "errorMessage")
   - Render the SignupPage Component
 - Login Page
   - Create the Login Page